JuliaAI/StatisticalMeasuresBase.jl/README.md

 39
 ```

-Access per-observation measurements with the `measurement` method:
+Generate measurements *for each observation* with the `measurement` method:

 ```julia
 julia> measurements(multitarget_L1, t̂, t, weights)